The Stories We Tell Ourselves that Hurt Our BusinessesOctober 14, 2019 October 13, 2020 /

 This wasn’t the first time I’ve spoken at an event, but it was exactly what I needed when I needed it.

 The event was about 6 weeks after my Mom passed away and I was very close to canceling.
-I felt bad that I hadn’t done much promoting, but my Mom had been in the hospital for 6 weeks prior and it took everything in me just to take care of the basics.
+I felt bad that I hadn’t done much promotion, but my Mom had been in the hospital for 6 weeks prior and it took everything in me just to take care of the basics.

 I went because I knew that was what she would want me to do.